ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

    When you are satisfied with the results, go to each terminal and *CTRL-C*.

-   ..Note:: Now that you can change the parameters from the launch file, editing them there before launching means you don't need to re-build before re-running it!
-(Don't forget to source your workspace though!)

-   We're all done!
+   You're all done!
 So it's best to make sure everything is wrapped up and closed.